Installation - LimeSurvey CE

 LimeSurvey will create a database and the tables inside it.
 To be able to do this it will need the username and password of a database user.
 In general we recommend to create a database user with the following permissions:

 - MySQL: SELECT, CREATE, INSERT, UPDATE, DELETE, ALTER, DROP, INDEX

 - PostgreSQL: SELECT, INSERT, UPDATE, DELETE, TRUNCATE, TRIGGER

 Go to "http://www.example.com/limesurvey/admin".
 If you configured everything correctly the LimeSurvey installer should be starting - just follow the instructions.
 You will be asked if to create the database and/or create the tables inside the database.
 LimeSurvey then creates the needed tables in the database.

 After the installer has finished you are done!
-Open your browser and enter the URL of your admin.php script.
-Assuming you used LimeSurvey as the directory name to store the files in, this will be something like "http://www.example.com/limesurvey/admin".
+Open your browser and enter the URL to the LimeSurvey administration.
+Assuming you used 'limesurvey' as the directory name to store the files in, this will be something like "http://www.example.com/limesurvey/admin".

 You should get a login screen.
 The default login credentials (if not changed during in the installation) are

 You will be prompted to change the default password after you logged in.
 Have fun!